cchens/Itty-Bitty/README.md

 nodemon --watch app
 ```

+You can view it in your browser at the usual location (port 1337).
+Any changes made to the core configuration of the app (e.g. anything in the `config` directory) will require you to manually restart the serverr.

 #### Branching
 Create branches to work on things.
 When you're done working on it, you can submit a pull request to merge it back into the `master` branch.

 ### Deploying to production